 The next cutting mat option is a glass mat.
 Because I can paint and cut on a glass mat, it is my favorite choice as a cutting mat.
 But there are a couple of disadvantages - it tends to dull your cutting knife faster and it can break even though it is tempered glass.
 Though truthfully, I have never broken one.
 And I love the Tim Holtz Glass Mat, but there are other options.
 Whichever one you choose, it really helps to have a grid so you can do rough measurements and line things up with the grid.

 Again, just like you need a craft mat to work on, you need a craft knife.
-Even if you don't use it for cutting, it still helps with making little houses.
+Even if you don't use it for cutting the main house because you use a cutting machine, it still helps with making little houses.
 I often use the back side to reinforce score lines so cardboard or paper scores and folds easier.

 And my favorite craft knife?
 It's an ergonomic craft knife because it makes cutting cardboard so much easier on your hands.